pietrozaccarelli/maia/README.md

 7.  **Memory Manager** – Opens the Memory Handler
 8.  **Coding Mode** – Assisted Python code development with dual AI (*Beta*)
 9.  **Pinned (ON/OFF)** – Keeps the window always on top

+### FIle Upload Update:
+The program now allows to upload multiple files and select them for Retrieval Augmented Generation.
+It currently supports pdf and docx files, although I'm working on expanding the file types, especially to handle dataframes by automatically formatting them in TOON.